vlcn-io/cr-sqlite/notes.md

 - test ntwrk trigger callback gets invoked even from other connections...
   - or will those fail b/c the extension doesn't exist in that connection?
   - should we then just register commit hooks for the replicator connection?
+- relay / daisy chain data from peers via poke after receive.
+  - poke could contain more info like:
+    - peer poking for (if sync event)
+    - max version held for that peer
 - https://llvm.org/docs/LibFuzzer.html integration
 - c tests for db version bumping
 - document `crsql_finalize()`